JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 > [!Tip]
 > It was important we increased the `buffer-size` up to `16384`, as we would get 500 errors without it.

 This uWSGI process created a unix socket that was reverse-proxied with nginx.
+To simplify TLS, we provisioned a wildcard certificate for `*.plsiwant.in` using AWS ACM which was then attached to an application load balancer.
+The target group for that ALB then forwarded traffic to the nginx server over HTTP.
+### Database
+The database we used was a simple PostgreSQL instance running under Docker.
+To configure the database users and permissions we heavily referenced the database roles from the FAUST [ctf-gameserver-ansible](https://github.com/fausecteam/ctf-gameserver-ansible) repository.
 ### Caching
-The Django application was configured to interface with a local PostgreSQL and memcached.
-The caching backend we initially chose was was `PyLibMCCache`, but we started seeing a large number of 500 errors even with a tiny amount of traffic.
+The Django application was configured to use memcached for it's caching backend.
+The backend we initially chose was was `PyLibMCCache`, but we started seeing a large number of 500 errors even with a tiny amount of traffic.
 We ran a load test and compared it with the `PyMemcacheCache` backend.

 Run #1 was `PyLibMCCache` and Run #2 was `PyMemcacheCache`: